Newsletter T2W1

 2026 Foundation Enrolments - Existing Families

-A big thanks to those that have already responded.
-If your child is currently in 4 year old kindergarten and you plan for them to start school at OLHC next year, please complete their enrolment by Friday, April 25th, using the link below.
+A big thanks to those who have already responded.
+If your child is currently in 4 year old kindergarten and you plan for them to start school at OLHC next year, please complete their enrolment ASAP, using the link below.
 This will help us plan ahead and determine the number of places available for new families.

 Enrolments are currently open for existing families and will open for new families on Monday 19th May.